Table of Contents

 Produced by Mike Matessino and Lukas Kendall

-Also includes expanded soundtracks of “Superman II” and “Superman III” (Ken Thorne), and “Superman IV” (Alexander Courage)
+Also includes expanded soundtracks of “Superman II” and “Superman III” (by Ken Thorne), and “Superman IV” (by Alexander Courage)

 Assembled, mastered and produced by Mike Matessino